Enron scandal: Other accounting issues

 Enron made a habit of booking costs of cancelled projects as assets, with the rationale that no official letter had stated that the project was cancelled.
 This method was known as "the snowball", and although it was initially dictated that such practices be used only for projects worth less than $90 million, it was later increased to $200 million.

 In 1998, when analysts were given a tour of the Enron Energy Services office, they were impressed with how the employees were working so vigorously.
 In reality, Skilling had moved other employees to the office from other departments (instructing them to pretend to work hard) to create the appearance that the division was larger than it was.
 This ruse was used several times to fool analysts about the progress of different areas of Enron to help improve the stock price.

 Speculative business ventures

 Enron division Azurix, slated for an IPO, initially planned to bid between $321 million and $353 million for the rights to operate water system services for areas around Buenos Aires.
 This was at the high end of what Enron's Risk Assessment and Control Group advised.
 But as pressure to outbid all others and win the deal grew more intense with the approaching IPO, the Azurix executives decided to up their bid.
 They eventually bid $438.6 million, which turned out to be about twice as much as the next highest sealed bid.
-But when Enron executives arrived at the Argentine facilities, they found them in a shambles with all of the customer records destroyed.
+But when Enron executives arrived at the Argentine facilities, they found them in shambles, with all of the customer records destroyed.